hyperfield/pyappexec/README.md

 The build step generates `resources.c` from `resources/resources.xml` using `glib-compile-resources`.
 Ensure that tool is discoverable on your `PATH`.

+> **macOS workflow:** Install the dependencies via `brew install glib libffi zlib boost qt spdlog` (Boost supplies `<boost/process.hpp>` and Qt6 supplies the GUI).
+Homebrew's `pkg-config` should expose `gio-2.0` after those installs; if it does not, export `PKG_CONFIG_PATH="/opt/homebrew/opt/libffi/lib/pkgconfig:/opt/homebrew/lib/pkgconfig:/opt/homebrew/share/pkgconfig:$PKG_CONFIG_PATH"` (adjust the prefixes if needed) and rerun `pkg-config --modversion gio-2.0` to confirm it resolves to the Homebrew install.
+You can run `scripts/build_macos.sh` to apply the environment tweaks automatically and execute `cmake -S … && cmake --build …` in one step.

 ### Run

-After building, run the launcher from the project root so it can find `pyappexec.ini`:
+After building, run the launcher from the project root:

 ```bash
 ./build/pyappexec
 ```

-The launcher uses the INI file next to the executable (or the current working directory) to decide what to do.
-You can ship multiple INI files if you want different app profiles; point PyAppExec at the desired one by copying or symlinking it alongside the binary.
+PyAppExec first looks for `pyappexec.ini` in the current directory; if it is not found, it scans each immediate subdirectory (this is how the sample config in `test2/pyappexec.ini` is discovered).
+To point at a specific file explicitly, pass `--config /path/to/pyappexec.ini`.

 ### GUI mode

 Set `GUI = true` under the relevant `[<OS>:main]` section to launch the Qt6 front-end.
 The GUI embeds the CLI output (PowerShell on Windows, Terminal on macOS/Linux), shows a progress indicator, and surfaces blocking error dialogs if anything fails.
 Pass `--no-gui` on the command line or set `GUI = false` to force the traditional CLI experience even when the INI enables the GUI.
+Use `--config /path/to/pyappexec.ini` to point the launcher at a specific configuration file.

 ## Configuration

 PyAppExec is driven entirely by `pyappexec.ini`.
 Each operating system gets its own pair of sections: `[Linux:main]` and `[Linux:requirements]`, `[Windows:main]` and `[Windows:requirements]`, and so on.
+Keep the INI alongside your Python application (like the sample `test2/pyappexec.ini`) so relative paths resolve naturally; PyAppExec automatically discovers it when launched from the project root.

 ### Main section